 “DDMRP is a revolutionary planning method that is designed to meet the needs of the modern day market.
 Compared to MRP, DDMRP generates orders based on actual sales orders, rather than forecast.”

 That does not make any sense.
-This is because MRP is a forecast based planning method.
-One can, of course, decide to only feed an MRP system sales orders.
-But as covered in the book Replenishment Triggers: Setting Systems for Make to Stock, Make to Order & Assemble to Order, the vast majority of companies cannot move to make to order environments.
+This is because MRP is a forecast-based planning method.
+One can, of course, decide only to feed an MRP system sales orders.
+But as covered in the book Replenishment Triggers: Setting Systems for Make to Stock, Make to Order & Assemble to Order, the vast majority of companies cannot move to order environments.
 The lead times just don’t work out.
 Therefore, right off the bat, this explanation of DDMRP primarily pitches fools gold to executives.